edwardcallow/tesco-jargon/f.md

 #### Feature space
 A space used to sell our best offers usually found in the foyer or at the end of an aisle.

+#### Feet on the floor
+An opportunity for people based at head office to work together with their colleagues in store to learn about our customers and the operation.
+Usually taken around Christmas, to support stores at their busiest time.
+> Previously known as Tesco week in store together (TWIST).

 #### Fill from time
 The time a store should start  lling shelves from.
 > Previously known as demand time.